MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 * [DOI](https://www.doi.org/) in the case of articles from preprint servers.

 #### Evidence
 The evidence describes how the causal statement has been annotated and has been assessed (e.g., specific experimental procedure, literature curation, computational inference, etc).
 This information helps the user to evaluate the causal statement.
-The evidence can be a combination of multiple ones (e.g., causal statement manually extracted from a manuscript based on the results of an experiment).
+The evidence can be a combination of multiple ones (e.g., a causal statement manually extracted from a manuscript based on the results of an experiment).

 Ontology recommendation:  [Evidence & Conclusion Ontology](http://www.evidenceontology.org/)

 ### Available context of the causal statement (optional)
-The context informs about the necessary circumstances or observed conditions under which the source entity, the target entity or the causal interaction needs to comply with for the causal statement to occur.
+The context informs about the necessary circumstances or observed conditions under which the source entity, the target entity or the causal interaction need to comply with for the causal statement to occur.
 Every single contextual information in Rule 4 is not necessarily always available for all causal statements.
 Consequently, only the known and relevant contextual information for a causal statement should be annotated.

 #### Biological activity or biological mechanism
 The biological function corresponds to the molecular activity of the entity that is the cause of the regulation or that is regulated (e.g., kinase activity).
 If this information is not available, the biological mechanism of the causal statement that constitutes the biological effect of the source entity on the target entity (e.g., the source entity phosphorylates the target entity which increases the target's activity) should be provided.